There are two programs that will pay for home care aide services if the Veteran has served “Active Duty” in the military:

 - The Veteran, spouse of a living Veteran, or surviving spouse of a Veteran needs assistance with bathing, grooming, meal preparation, etc. on a regular basis in order to stay independent in their home or chosen place of residence.

-Our VA Accredited Benefits Agents can help Veterans and their spouses apply for this program from the comfort of their own home and get approved 99% of the time within 4-6 weeks.
-Going to a local VA Regional Office to apply will most likely result in many trips to the VA Office, long lines, and waiting up to 10 years to get a decision on their application.
+Our VA Accredited Benefits Agents can help Veterans and their spouses apply for this program from the comfort of their own home and get approved 99% of the time within 2-3 months.
+However, the VA paid care services can start as soon as we send the benefit application to the VA.
+Going to a local VA Regional Office to apply for a benefit usually results in many trips to that VA Office, long lines, and literally waiting up to 10 years to get a decision on an application.
 Only a small percentage of these applicants end up getting a maximum benefit award.
-See below video for the CBS News Investigation on local VA Regional Offices – uncovers how VA employees “hide” benefit applications in cabinets for years to reduce their work load.
+Below is a short video regarding a CBS News Investigation on local VA Regional Offices.
+The investigation uncovered how local VA employees were found to “hide” benefit applications in cabinets for years to reduce their work load.

 Care Planning Institute has assisted many Veterans and their spouses nationwide get approved for VA Benefits and VA Healthcare Programs.
+There is no cost to Veteran Families for our services as we are funded via billing the Department of Veterans Affairs.
 Click “Apply Now” to send us your contact information so one of our Case Managers can contact you to discuss your care needs and see if you will qualify for either of these programs.

 A Ten Year Wait?